HomeDataResultsProjectsPeopleLearnRestricted The COordinated Molecular Probe Line Extinction Thermal Emission of Star Forming Regions (COMPLETE) Logo

 Figure 1

 To identify and study outflows, one of the techniques we use is to analyze spectral line data cubes in three dimensional space.
-Using 3D Slicer, a brain imaging and visualization computer application developed at Brigham and WomenÕs HospitalÕs Surgical Planning Lab, isosurface models are generated and outflows are identified by their sharp spikes in RA-DEC-Velocity space (marked with green points in the above screenshot).
-Using this visualization, over 8 square degrees and 150,000 spectra have been analyzed, and 217 high velocity points identified.
-(For more information on the application of medical imaging software to astronomical research, see here.)
+Using 3D Slicer, a brain imaging and visualization computer application developed at Brigham and Women's Hospital's Surgical Planning Lab, isosurface models (solid pink representing 13CO and transparent purple representing 12CO in the above image) are generated and outflows are identified by their sharp spikes in RA-DEC-Velocity space (marked with blue/red points in the above image).
+Using this visualization technique, over 8 square degrees and 150,000 spectra have been analyzed, and 60 new outflow candidates identified.
+For more information on the visualization tools and techniques used in this research, check out the Astronomical Medicine Project.

 Figure 2